gio-remo/personal-site/content/posts/2023/05/first-bond.md

 Motivations that made me buy [BTP Italia Ot24](https://www.borsaitaliana.it/borsa/obbligazioni/mot/btp/scheda/IT0005217770.html?lang=en) on 10/01/2023:
 1) Inflation was (and is still) rising.
-2) Tightening ECB monetary policy.
+2) Contractionary ECB monetary policy.

 **101. About the product.** BTP Italia Ot24 is part of the "BTP Italia" family of Italian inflation-linked bonds.
 Expiry date on 24/10/2024.
 Yearly coupon of 0.35%, paid in April and October.
 And, the juicy part, the revaluation of the principal, indexed to the Italian inflation by the FOI ex Tobacco ISTAT index.